chipsalliance/firrtl-spec/spec.md

 ### Private Modules

-A private module is any module which is not public.
+A private module is any module which is not marked with the `public`{.firrtl} keyword.
 Private modules have none of the restrictions of public modules.
+Private modules have no stable, defined interface and may not be used outside the current circuit.
+A private module may not be physically present in a compiled circuit.

 ## Layers